Agnes (Russian sailing ship): Beach robbery and persecution

 On 24 December mayor Pieter Sijbrandsz Keijser had notes printed letting people know, not to go to the beach and that tough action would be taken against theft of items from the beach.
 The salvage work continued until the second week in January.
 On January 21, the goods were auctioned, and yielded a total of 10000 Guilders.
 Most was paid for the ship's carcass: 2525 Guilder.

 A judicial investigation was launched in February 1849 to people who had robbed on the beach.
-The people of justice wanted to search the houses of the suspects, but that was canceled due to the auction.
+The investigators wanted to search the houses of the suspects, but that was canceled due to the auction.
 The public prosecutor wrote that in the end there was little he could do, and asked the local authorities to continue the investigation.
-Three people who were caught during transport or resell of tabacco were fined.
+Three people who were caught during transport or resale of tobacco were fined.
 In the final report of 3 June 1950 it was stated that a total of twelve people were prosecuted.
 Eight were fined and four were acquitted due to lack of evidence.
 According to the officer the number was very low and said that this was partly because people did not want to betray each other.

-Number people onboard
+Number of people on board

-The exact number of people onboard is unknown.
+The exact number of people on board is unknown.
 An official shipping statement from notary Ludivicus Kikkert, which was also signed by ten survivors, states 63 people: 42 passengers and 21 crew members.
 According to Kikkert 19 people were rescued: 12 crew members and 7 passengers, and so 44 would have died.
 A later interview of rescue worker Jacob Buys states the same numbers.
-However according to the skipper there were 71 people on board.
+However, according to the skipper there were 71 people on board.
 Also, a total of 49 death certificates have been found in the national register.
 These certificates states who found the body, who recovered it and sometimes by which family member the body was identified.
 It is therefore likely that there were more than 63 people on board.
 One explanation is that female partners were not included.